kbaseattic/design_docs/data/KBaseFBAModeling.md

     /*
         This function exports the specified FBAModel to a specified format (sbml,html) */

-    authentication optional;
-    funcdef export_genome(export_genome_params input) returns (string output);
+27. funcdef adjust_model_reaction(adjust_model_reaction_params input) returns (object_metadata modelMeta);

-    /* Input parameters for the "adjust_model_reaction" function.

-		fbamodel_id model - ID of model to be adjusted workspace_id workspace - workspace containing model to be adjusted list<reaction_id> reaction - List of IDs of reactions to be added, removed, or adjusted list<string> direction - directions to set for reactions being added or adjusted list<compartment_id> compartment - IDs of compartment containing reaction being added or adjusted list<int> compartmentIndex - indexes of compartment containing reaction being altered or adjusted list<string> gpr - array specifying gene-protein-reaction association(s) bool removeReaction - boolean indicating listed reaction(s) should be removed bool addReaction - boolean indicating reaction(s) should be added bool overwrite - boolean indicating whether or not to overwrite model object in the workspace string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+	    /* Input parameters for the "adjust_model_reaction" function. fbamodel_id model - ID of model to be adjusted workspace_id workspace - workspace containing model to be adjusted list<reaction_id> reaction - List of IDs of reactions to be added, removed, or adjusted list<string> direction - directions to set for reactions being added or adjusted list<compartment_id> compartment - IDs of compartment containing reaction being added or adjusted list<int> compartmentIndex - indexes of compartment containing reaction being altered or adjusted list<string> gpr - array specifying gene-protein-reaction association(s) bool removeReaction - boolean indicating listed reaction(s) should be removed bool addReaction - boolean indicating reaction(s) should be added bool overwrite - boolean indicating whether or not to overwrite model object in the workspace string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 			For all of the lists above, if only one element is specified it is assumed the user wants to apply the same to all the listed reactions.

 		*/
 	    typedef structure {
 			fbamodel_id model;
 			workspace_id workspace;
 			list<reaction_id> reaction;
 			list<string> direction;
 			list<compartment_id> compartment;
 			list<int> compartmentIndex;
 			list<string> gpr;
 			bool removeReaction;
 			bool addReaction;
 			bool overwrite;
 			string auth;
 	    } adjust_model_reaction_params;
 	    /*
 	        Enables the manual addition of a reaction to model */
-    authentication required;
-    funcdef adjust_model_reaction(adjust_model_reaction_params input) returns (object_metadata modelMeta);
+28. funcdef adjust_biomass_reaction(adjust_biomass_reaction_params input) returns (object_metadata modelMeta);

     /* Input parameters for the "adjust_biomass_reaction" function.